nodatime/nodatime/www/unstable/userguide/trivia.md

 All of this means that when you see a date in history, you need to be very careful before you compare it with another date.
-To avoid *too* much confusion, many historical dates are given using the Julian calendar which was being observed at the time (depending on the place, of course) but using the "New Style" of year numbering.
+To avoid *too* much confusion, many historical dates are given using the Julian calendar, which was being observed at the time (depending on the place, of course), while using the "New Style" of year numbering.
 For example, [Henry VIII](http://en.wikipedia.org/wiki/Henry_VIII_of_England) died on January 28th 1547 (New Style) or January 28th 1546 (Old Style).
 In my experience, some web pages explicitly call out which numbering style they're using,